hitobito/hitobito/doc/architecture/modules/invoices/dynamic_invoice_items.md

 ```

-### Adding a new invoice item specific option to the dropdown
+### Adding new invoice item to mapping

-To access these invoice items, you can add a new sub link to the `Dropdown::InvoiceNew`.
+To keep track of all types, there's the `InvoiceItem#type_mappings` hash.
+The key is the declassified string of the subclass.
+Used for translations and urls.

+The value is then the targeted class constant.

 Inside your wagon.rb:

 ```
-Dropdown::InvoiceNew.add_sub_link(:variable_donation, [InvoiceItem::VariableDonation])
+InvoiceItem.add_type_mapping(:variable_donation, InvoiceItem::VariableDonation)

 ```

-The first parameter defines the translation key for your label, the second defines all InvoiceItem types that will be passed on the link.